 Full disclosure . . .
 I LOVE a good list.
-I have notepads all around my home listing everything from books I want to read to goals I want to smash, groceries I need to buy and questions to ask at our next pediatrician appointment.
-Lists on lists on lists is this “type A” mommy’s love language.
-So when we found out we were expecting baby number three and made the decision to pursue an entirely new birth experience at a private birth center, I immediately went on the hunt for a Birth Center Bag Checklist!
+I have notepads all around my home listing everything from books I want to read to goals I want to smash, groceries I need to buy, and questions to ask at our next pediatrician appointment.
+This “type A” mommy’s love language is lists on lists on lists.
+So when we found out we were expecting baby No. 3 and decided to pursue an entirely new birth experience at a private birth center, I immediately went on the hunt for a birth center bag checklist.

-I was SO surprised when Pinterest turned up virtually nothing!
-There were countless hospital bag checklists but the resources were extremely minimal for Birth Center births.
-Our birth center is fully equipped with most everything you’d expect to see in a labor and delivery room, but in a more comfortable and natural environment.
-Much like the hospital they provide any supplies and medical equipment needed for delivery in their facility.
-Unlike a hospital birth however, we will be bringing home baby just 4 to 6 hours after the birth, and because of that there are a few comforts from our previous two hospital births that I would like to replicate at home postpartum.
-I am a creature of habit, what can I say?
-Ha!
+I was surprised when Pinterest turned up virtually nothing.
+There are countless hospital bag checklists, but the resources are minimal for birth center births.
+Our birth center is fully equipped with almost everything you’d expect to see in a labor and delivery room but in a more comfortable and natural environment.
+Like a hospital, a birth center provides all supplies and medical equipment needed for delivery.
+However, unlike a hospital birth, we will bring home our baby in four to six hours after the birth.
+Because of that, there are a few comforts from our previous two hospital births that I would like to replicate at home during postpartum.

-This is where our Birth Center Checklist comes in!
-I’ve put together a resource guide that I hope will provide a good starting point for mommies much like myself who are gearing up for a birth center birth.
-Whether it’s your first or fourth baby you can never be too prepared, so I have broken down our list into three sections.
-First, labor essentials: items for you and your partner that may enhance your birthing experience or make you more comfortable during labor.
-Second, baby’s essentials: a minimal list of what you’ll need to bring baby home.
-Lastly, and probably most importantly are the postpartum at home essentials: items that you will need as you transition back to your home for the postpartum period.
-Now let’s get started!
+This is where our birth center checklist comes in.
+I’ve put together a resource guide that I hope will provide a good starting point for women gearing up for a birth center birth.
+Whether it’s your first or fourth baby, you can never be too prepared, so I have broken down our list into three sections:

 - The bag